So, if you struggle with your breath while exercising, should you consider EWOT?

 Ultimately, deciding whether EWOT is right for you is a decision you should make with your doctor.
 If you have not yet incorporated oxygen therapy into your exercise routine, or you are new to exercising with breathing difficulties altogether, you may need to do some oxygen level tests to find out whether EWOT would benefit you.
 If you do decide to try EWOT, stay in communication with your health care team and pay close attention to how it makes your body feel.
 You and your doctor may need to make adjustments to your routine to find the correct therapeutic fit for you.

 If you already use an oxygen concentrator, talk to your doctor about using it during exercise.
-If you do not currently use an oxygen concentrator, but require oxygen therapy, talk to your doctor about incorporating an oxygen concentrator so you can enjoy the benefits of exercise, and life, with an oxygen concentrator.
-Remember: Exercise benefits your health, and exercising with the help of an oxygen concentrator can help you maximize the benefits of exercise for you.
-Find out more today by contacting Inogen to learn about how one of our innovative oxygen concentrators can improve your exercise experience and your overall quality of life.
+If you do not currently use an oxygen concentrator, but require oxygen therapy, talk to your doctor about incorporating an oxygen concentrator so you can experience peace of mind when outside your home and away from your stationary concentrator.
+Remember: Exercise can bring many benefits and be enjoyable, even with a long-term health problem.
+Even if a task seems difficult at first, if you tackle one thing at a time at your own pace, you will quickly notice an improvement in your symptoms.
+Find out more today by contacting Inogen to learn how an Inogen One oxygen concentrator can benefit you.